Our Small Business Recovery Fund Plan

 Sadly, more than 90% of the 500 businesses in the Market were forced to initially close as a result of the pandemic, resulting in a vast majority of businesses suffering a complete loss of revenue and mounting expenses.

-A new Pike Place Market Small Business Recovery Fund will provide quick, flexible and critical gap funding to bring the Market back to its vibrancy.
-It will also create a path to long-term support as our businesses transition to new economic conditions and develop new strategies for business development.
+A new Pike Place Market Small Business Recovery Fund will provide quick, flexible and critical gap funding to Market small businesses to help bring the Market back to its vibrancy.
+It will also create a path to longer term recovery as our businesses transition to new economic conditions and develop new strategies for business development.
 The Market is a community and this Recovery Fund is an essential tool in our rebuilding efforts that will greatly impact businesses, workers and the economic recovery of our entire region.

 The Market Foundation developed the new Recovery Fund in partnership with the Pike Place Market Preservation and Development Authority and with input from the Market’s small businesses.